How to Easily Improve Your Site Speed

 Let’s dive into what slows your site down and how you can fix those issues.

-Your web host plays a huge roll on your site’s overall speed.
+Your web host plays a huge role in your site’s overall speed.
 Have you done any research into what sort of speed your host offers?
 Do they have a good or bad reputation in this area?

 This is just one of the many reasons I use and love SiteGround for hosting.
-Site speed is a huge priority to them.
+Site speed is a huge priority for them.

 Also, try to create/upload your images in the size you will be displaying them on your blog.

-If making multiple images in multiple sizes is too much for you, I highly recommend The EWWW Image Optimizer plugin.
-It optimizes your images by compressing them and can even convert your images to the best file format.
+If making multiple images in multiple sizes is too much for you, I highly recommend The ShortPixel plugin.
+It optimizes any image on your site by compressing them.
 They do this without compromising the quality and appearance of your image.
-Problem solved!

 *Tip* – Only update one plugin at a time.
 They are usually very fast to update and updating a bunch all at once can cause problems.